John Ely (Iowa politician): Opposition to capital punishment

+With the support of Governor Harold Hughes, Ely helped lead efforts to abolish Iowa's death penalty in 1965.
+In the 1990s, there was an unsuccessful effort in Iowa to re-introduce capital punishment, and Ely advised legislators who were in opposition.

-Later years and death
+Later years

 Ely continued to work for the Quaker Oats Company until he retired in 1984.
 Among Ely's activities later in life was his work as a "citizen-lobbyist", pressing Congress for micro-enterprise, free primary education in developing countries, and the Global Health Fund which sought to combat HIV/AIDS.
 Ely was also a mentor to countless young people in the Cedar Rapids area, many of whom went on to be community leaders and activists.

+Personal life, death, and legacy

+Ely married Polly (Shirley Ward) Ely on June 20, 1942, and they had three children.
+He was active with the NAACP, the ACLU, and Planned Parenthood.
+He was a Unitarian Universalist.

-He died from complications of surgery in St. Luke's Hospital in Cedar Rapids, Iowa, on Friday, March 30, 2007.
+Ely died from complications of surgery in St. Luke's Hospital in Cedar Rapids on March 30, 2007, at the age of 88.
 His cremated remains were inurned in Oak Hill Cemetery.

 Later in 2007, John Ely's wife, Polly Ely, accepted the Iowans Against The Death Penalty Gov. Harold E. Hughes Award on his behalf.
 Polly Ely died on May 15, 2008, also aged 88.
 Ely was remembered in 2009 in a joint memorial service for twenty-five deceased Iowa lawmakers, held at the State Senate.

-Affiliations

-Ely served on the board of Planned Parenthood, the Visiting Nurses Association, and was President of the Oak Hill Cemetery Board.
-He was also active in the United Nations Association, the YMCA, and the Hawkeye chapter of the Iowa Civil Liberties Union, the Iowa affiliate of the American Civil Liberties Union.
-Ely was a member of the NAACP.
-He was a longtime member of the Peoples Church Unitarian-Universalist in Cedar Rapids.